The Fall Economic Development Toolbox

 Nicole Whitehead, EDFP, Director, Sales & Service Operations, Michigan Economic Development Corporation

-Adam Burgess, MBA, Vice President, Transaction Management, Plante Moran CRESA
+Adam R. Burgess, Vice President of Transaction Management, Plante Moran Cresa

 Bradley Migdal, ESQ, Senior Managing Director, Cushman & Wakefield, Inc.

-Jason Vangalis, Strategic Consulting and Site Selection Practice Leader, Ady Advantage
+Jason Vangalis, EDFP, Strategic Consulting and Site Selection Practice Leader, Ady Advantage

 9:30 a.m.
 Roundtables with Site Consultants